-I have taught in a wide variety of academic settings, from rural and urban K-12 public school systems, to a selective private college prep boarding school, to public liberal arts college, private liberal arts university, and urban comprehensive university classrooms.
+I have taught in academic settings ranging from rural and urban K-12 public school systems, to a selective private college prep boarding school, to public liberal arts college, private liberal arts university, and urban comprehensive university.
 My experience with students from all educational levels and highly diverse socio-economic, cultural, ethnic, and religious backgrounds has shaped and developed the way I think about and approach teaching.

 For me, effective teaching synthesizes instructional theory and practical experience.
 Far from taking a “one-size-fits-all” approach to pedagogy, I focus on each class on its own terms.
 For instance, when teaching writing my goals are to help my students understand, then negotiate for themselves, the tensions between creation and craft; invention and convention; and working towards personal writing goals versus satisfying the requirements for an assignment.
 My goals in teaching literature and culture are to help my students acquire the critical thinking skills, terminologies and methods, and spirit of discovery that permit them to negotiate for themselves the tensions between “what we know” about a given text, and how an individual reader constructs meaning from and through that text as both a human being possessed of individual interests and agency, and an engaged and informed member of a class, a community, and a society.
 Regardless of the course, my reflective and responsive approach to instruction results in individualized learning experiences for my students, even as my classroom practices foster community and collaboration.

-While as the subject expert I lecture and conduct Socratic discussions as needed, my courses are learning communities.
-Through instructional practices like student-led discussions, where they take the lead on the questions that are asked, and think-pair-share, where they pose a textual problem and then work in groups of two to engage that question, and making use of flipped-classroom techniques to give more time in class for hands-on learning activities like those described below, I encourage my students to develop and learn to appreciate the spirit of inquiry that lies at the heart of scholarship and ensures that they will view themselves as lifelong learners.
+While as the subject expert I lecture on content and provide direct instruction as needed, my courses are learning communities.
+Through instructional practices like student-led discussions, where they take the lead on the questions that are asked, and think-pair-share, where I or they pose a textual problem and then the students work in groups of two to engage that question, and making use of flipped-classroom techniques to give more time in class for hands-on learning activities like those described below, I encourage my students to develop and appreciate the spirit of inquiry that lies at the heart of scholarship and ensures that they will view themselves as lifelong learners.

 My teaching includes a strongly digital component that fosters student engagement with Web-based research and presentation aids.
-When I lecture, I take a multimodal approach, incorporating audio-visual clips and artwork to sustain student interest by demonstrating connections between literature and other disciplines like art and film.
+My lectures are typically multimodal, incorporating audio-visual clips and images to sustain student interest by demonstrating connections between literature and other disciplines like art and film.
 I use Google maps to chart the journeys of the various knights of medieval romance, providing critical insight into the geography of the medieval period and how the romances can show us the development of literary traditions across borders.
 I use databases like Early English Books Online and online resources such as the British Library’s digitized manuscripts to show original manuscript pages and early editions of course texts, so students can explore how different visual presentations and editorial choices affect reading practices.
-Students in my survey courses develop multimodal research presentations, using audio and visual elements to convey their research findings.
+Students in my survey courses develop their own multimodal research presentations.
 Students in my Medieval Afterlives course conduct a digital scavenger hunt for materials that serve as the basis for their research efforts throughout the term, and use Twitter as a discussion platform for sharing photos and links to references they come across in everyday life.
-In my Introduction to Poetry class, students created digital Commonplace Books by developing WordPress blogs designed to showcase their mastery of learning objectives, an assignment which allows them to learn a digital publishing platform and work with programs such as Adobe Photoshop, Illustrator, and Moviemaker.
-When I teach dramatic texts, such as Shakespeare’s plays, my students creative digital character archives by posting images of items and places they associate with their chosen character to Pinterest or Google Docs; these serve as the basis for a lesson on direct and indirect characterization, as well as comparative discussions of how differently each of us can receive a given character, character relationships, and even the play, itself, based on our different perceptions.
+In my Introduction to Poetry class, students create digital Commonplace Books by developing WordPress blogs designed to showcase their mastery of learning objectives, an assignment which allows them to learn a digital publishing platform and work with programs such as Adobe Photoshop, Illustrator, and Moviemaker.
+When I teach dramatic texts, such as Shakespeare’s plays, my students create digital character archives by posting images of items and places they associate with their chosen character to Pinterest or Google Docs; these archives serve as the basis for a lesson on direct and indirect characterization, as well as comparative discussions of how differently each of us can receive a given character, character relationships, and even the play, itself, based on our different perceptions.

 I view medieval literature from a multidisciplinary perspective—focusing on material aspects like paleography and manuscript studies alongside visual features such as art, landscape, and archaeology—and in the classroom I use this approach to bring the unfamiliar medieval period into my students’ realm of understanding through hands-on activities that double as scholarly inquiry.
-When I teach Chaucer, I bring my facsimile of the Ellesmere manuscript to class, along with materials used for the creation of manuscripts.
-After they examine the manuscript and I review the materials used in its creation, my students can try their hand at recreating a page from the manuscript.
+When I teach Old Norse/ Icelandic texts, I include visual components such as rune stones, church door carvings, and digitized manuscript pages to offer my students a glimpse of the material world of the eddas and sagas; we also review the Elder Futhark runes and they practice writing their names in runes, to give them a sense of the ancient language that developed into Old Norse and, from there, into modern Norse, sparking their interest in medieval languages.
+I take a similar approach to teaching Welsh texts like the Mabinogion, making certain to bring in aural and visual components to demonstrate the beauty and strangeness of medieval Welsh language and material culture.
+When teaching Chaucer, I bring my facsimile of the Ellesmere manuscript to class, along with materials used for the creation of manuscripts.
+After they examine the manuscript and I review the materials used in its creation, my students try their hand at recreating a page from the manuscript.
 This fosters an appreciation for how much time and effort went into copying texts by hand in the medieval period, enabling students to understand the importance accorded to a writer like Chaucer, whose work appears in many extant manuscripts.
 Another innovative lesson which I use both with majors and non-majors is a text-speak activity based on Chaucer’s Canterbury Tales.
 Students translate different passages from the Tales into the 21st-century argot of text speak; then they exchange their translations, re-translate the passage into modern English, and try to locate it in the original Middle English text.
 This exercise gives them insight into language shifts and pushes them to wrestle with materials that initially seem unfamiliar and difficult.
 My essay describing this activity was published in the Spring 2015 issue of Studies in Medieval and Renaissance Teaching.
 My “Chaucerian Miscellany” assignment has received international attention, most recently mentioned in a session on “Campus Chaucers” at the MLA Convention and reblogged at the Global Chaucer website, as a creatively and critically demanding yet personally satisfying and meaningful act of pedagogy.

 My commitment to helping students to bridge the divide between academic and personal approaches to literature is demonstrated in an activity that combines scholarly approaches and creative interpretation in a dynamic exploration of the Arthurian legend.
 We first analyze representative Arthurian tales for their structure, content, and cultural views of King Arthur and his knights.
 Then, my students develop a knightly persona, listing their strengths and weaknesses and choosing two to focus on.
 They invent for themselves an Arthurian moniker (“the Knight of the….”), design a shield, and write a narrative poem in a recognizable medieval meter featuring their strengths and weaknesses and a prose romance in which they interact with other Arthurian figures and reference at least one established Arthurian adventure.
 In class, students read through their peers’ tales, noting aspects that stand out to them—for instance, “I hear the Knight of the Dragon once beat a chimera in combat without a weapon.”
 They use these comments to write an encyclopedia entry detailing their important deeds.
 Finally, they write a scholarly essay comparing their persona to two Arthurian knights, using both their original work and course texts as quoted source materials.
 Through this unit, students develop skills in creative and academic writing, literary analysis, genre recognition, critical thinking, and comparative cultural studies, while gaining an understanding of the incremental nature of the legend’s development gleaned through their own, original contributions.
 Several colleagues at other institutions have adapted this lesson, which is featured on the pedagogy webpages of the journal Arthuriana.